zhong-j-yu/rekex/README.md

 which looks very much like definitions of algebraic datatypes.
-This is by no coincidence - both formalisms reflect an underlying mental model with which we build complex concepts from smaller constituents.
+This is by no coincidence - both formalisms reflect an underlying model with which we build complex concepts from constituents.

 Given this correspondence, we could express a context-free grammar entirely as datatypes in a programming language.
 For example, in Java 17,